jswny/dotfiles-old/README.md

 ### Fish
 - To add local Fish configuration, simply create a file `local.config.fish` and place it in the same directory as `config.fish`.
 From there, `config.fish` will source that file if it exists (after it has already run all of its own commands).

+### Tmux
+- To add local Tmux configuration, simply create a file `local.tmux.conf` and place it in the same directory as `tmux.conf`.
+From there, `tmux.conf` will source that file if it exists (after it has already run all of its own commands).
+You can use the custom variables generated in `tmux.conf` in `local.tmux.conf` to easily cusomize Tmux.

 ## Docker
 This repository contains a `Dockerfile` which you can use to test out these dotfiles.
 This will build an Ubuntu-based docker image and run it for you:
 `docker build -t jswny/dotfiles . && docker run -it jswny/dotfiles`